Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Introduction

-Owing to the simplicity of our approach, we are also able to drop the assumptions generally fulfilled in quantum mechanics -- like, for example, the self-adjointness of the involved projectors, or the membership of the identity matrix to the input and output space -- and derive the properties of transformation between general spaces, a result that might be of interest in its own right.
-Together, our results provide a unified framework to discuss and characterize \textit{all} (quantum) objects and linear transformations thereof, thus offering a versatile tool for a wide array of problems that naturally occur in the field of quantum mechanics in beyond.
+Finally, owing to the simplicity of our approach, we are also able to drop the assumptions generally fulfilled in quantum mechanics -- like, for example, the self-adjointness of the involved projectors, or the membership of the identity matrix to the respective input and output spaces -- and derive the properties of transformation between \textit{general} spaces, a result that might be of interest in its own right.
+Together, our results provide a unified framework to discuss and characterise \textit{all} (quantum) objects and linear transformations thereof as well as the restrictions imposed by `completeness', thus offering a versatile tool for a wide array of problems that naturally occur in the field of quantum mechanics in beyond.